How to Clean Marble Floors, Countertops, and Tiles at Home

 Daily/Every Other Day:

-1. Dust Mop or Vacuum: Use a clean, dry dust mop or a vacuum cleaner with a soft brush attachment.
+1. Dust Mop or Vacuum: Moreover, Use a clean, dry dust mop or a vacuum cleaner with a soft brush attachment.
 This removes loose dirt, dust, and grit that can scratch the marble when walked upon.

-2. Prompt Spill Cleanup: Immediately wipe up any spills with a soft cloth and warm water.
+2. Prompt Spill Cleanup: In addition, Immediately wipe up any spills with a soft cloth and warm water.
 For sticky spills, a drop of pH-neutral dish soap can be used, followed by rinsing with clean water and drying.

 Weekly/Bi-Weekly:

-1. Prepare Your Solution: Fill a bucket with warm water.
+1. Prepare Your Solution: Moreover, Fill a bucket with warm water.
 Add a few drops of pH-neutral dish soap to create a very mild, sudsy solution.
-Alternatively, use a marble-specific floor cleaner according to the manufacturer’s instructions.
+Alternatively, use a marble-specific floor cleaner according to the manufacturer's instructions.

-3. Mop in Sections: Mop the floor in small sections, rinsing the mop frequently in clean water to prevent spreading dirt.
+3. Mop in Sections: Consequently, Mop the floor in small sections, rinsing the mop frequently in clean water to prevent spreading dirt.

-4. Rinse (Important!): After cleaning a section with the soapy water, go over it again with a clean mop dampened with only plain warm water.
+4. Rinse (Important!): Ultimately, After cleaning a section with the soapy water, go over it again with a clean mop dampened with only plain warm water.
 This removes any soap residue that could dull the marble.

 Cleaning Marble Countertops: Maintaining Kitchen and Bathroom Beauty